DeshaniDureksha/Estate-Agent-WebApplication/README.md

 # Estate Agent Client-Side Web Application

-A comprehensive guide to clone, install and run the responsive React-based real estate property search application.

-## Project Overview

 This application provides an intuitive interface for browsing, searching, and exploring real estate properties with the following features:

 - 🔍 **Advanced Search Filters**: Search properties by type, size, price range, and availability date